-- (1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to Security-Constrained Economic Dispatch (SCED).
-The capacity may be released under any of the following conditions: - When HASL (Gen + 5 minute load ramp) <= 200 MW, deploy 500 MW of the available RRS capacity from Generation Resources and Controllable Load Resources after all the available Non-Spinning Reserve (Non-Spin) service has been deployed; - (b) Additional RRS capacity from Generation Resources and Controllable Load Resources may be deployed in 500 MW increments, as available, when HASL - (Gen + 5 minute load ramp) <= 200 MW and Resources have responded to any earlier deployments; or - (c) When PRC <= 2,000 MW, release all remaining RRS capacity from Generation Resources and Controllable Load Resources after all the available Non-Spin has been deployed.
+(1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to Security-Constrained Economic Dispatch (SCED).
+The capacity may be released under any of the following conditions:

+- When HASL (Gen + 5 minute load ramp) <= 200 MW, deploy a portion of the available RRS capacity from Generation Resources and Controllable Load Resources after all the available Non-Spinning Reserve (Non-Spin) service has been deployed; - (b) Additional RRS capacity from Generation Resources and Controllable Load Resources may be deployed, as available, when HASL - (Gen + 5 minute load ramp) <= 200 MW and Resources have responded to any earlier deployments; or - (c) When PRC <= 2,000 MW, release all remaining RRS capacity from Generation Resources and Controllable Load Resources after all the available Non-Spin has been deployed.

-[NOGRR187: Replace paragraph (1) above with the following upon system implementation of NPRR863:]
+[NOGRR187 and NOGRR191: Replace applicable portions paragraph (1) above with the following upon system implementation of NPRR863 or NPRR939:]

-- (1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to SCED.
-The capacity may be released under any of the following conditions: - (a) When HASL (Gen + 5 minute load ramp) <= 200 MW, deploy 500 MW of the available RRS capacity from Generation Resources and Controllable Load Resources after all the available ECRS (dispatchable by SCED) and Non-Spinning Reserve (Non-Spin) service has been deployed; - (b) Additional RRS capacity from Generation Resources and Controllable Load Resources may be deployed in 500 MW increments, as available, when HASL - (Gen + 5 minute load ramp) <= 200 MW and Resources have responded to any earlier deployments; or - (c) When PRC <= 2,000 MW, release all remaining RRS capacity from Generation Resources and Controllable Load Resources after all the available ECRS and Non-Spin has been deployed.
+- (1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to SCED. - (a) When HASL (Gen + 5 minute load ramp) <= 200 MW, ERCOT may deploy a portion of the available RRS capacity from Generation Resources and Controllable Load Resources in 500 MW increments after all the available ECRS (dispatchable by SCED) and Non-Spinning Reserve (Non-Spin) service has been deployed and Resources have not responded to any earlier deployments. - (b) When HSL (Gen + 5 minute load ramp) <= 500 MW, ERCOT may deploy Load Resources controlled by high-set under-frequency relays providing RRS.